vduruiss/SROpNet/README.md

 ## 1D Diffusion with Forcing and Varied Initial Conditions

-Here, every data sample corresponds to a solution to the 2D Diffusion equation with the same diffusion constant, but with different initial states
+Here, each data sample corresponds to a solution to a Forced 1D Diffusion equation with a different initial state

 ![Diff1D_Exp2](https://github.com/vduruiss/SROpNet/assets/81578633/0ffaf56b-5c87-4db2-a84a-af0c2a24526e)